curl/everything-curl/sourcecode-contributing.md

 that team.

-Daniel remains the project leader and while it is very rarely needed, he has the final say in debates that don't seem to sway in either direction or fail to reach some sort of consensus.
+Daniel remains the project leader and while it is very rarely needed, he has the final say in debates that do not seem to sway in either direction or fail to reach some sort of consensus.